KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

   - process
 ---

+This article is the result of a discussion about development workflow with one of our Scrum Masters at Edenspiekermann.
+Therefore, it assumes you have basic notions of [Agile](https://en.wikipedia.org/wiki/Agile_software_development) and [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)).
+If you don't, you still might benefit from reading the article but might be missing some keys to fully appreciate it.

-> This article is a draft I wrote for a co-worker to describe what I feel would be a great workflow for me, using [GitHub](https://github.com) as a central point for everything rather than a collection of tools.
+In this short document, I try to describe what I feel would be a great workflow for me, using [GitHub](https://github.com) as a central point rather than having a collection of tools.
+Obviously, this standpoint is highly developer-centric and might not fit all teams / projects.

 ## Introduction